 PBS being added to tube, with PBS container visible in frame

-Serum and CSF collection using non-survival procedures

-Serum Collection: Non-Survival Procedure
+Serum and CSF Collection: Non-Survival Procedure

 For serum collection by cardiac puncture, immediately after CSF collection as just demonstrated [1-TXT], place the mouse in the supine position [2] and swab the abdominal skin with 70% alcohol [3].

 WIDE: Use 3.11.1.
-Talent adding CSF to tube TEXT: CSF collection requires pulse
+Talent adding CSF to tube TEXT: for CSF collection, mice need to have a pulse

 Talent placing mouse in supine position Videographer: More Talent than mouse in shot